CINPLA/exdir/docs/quick.rst

 ----------

 With exdir you can store metadata right next to the data it describes.
-All groups and datasets support attached named bits of data called :py:meth:`exdir.core.attributes`.
+All groups and datasets can have attributes which are descibed by :py:meth:`exdir.core.attributes`.

 Attributes are accessed through the ``attrs`` proxy object, which again implements the dictionary interface: